SchlossLab/Sze_Obesity_mBio_2016/submission/Sze_Obesity_PeerJ_2016.md

 **Figure 4: ROC Curves for Each Study based on Classification of Non-Obese or Obese Groups at the Genus or OTU level.**  **A)** No significant difference was found between the different ROC curves based on Study for the genus level.
 The overall AUCs ranged from 0.64 to 0.91 with a mean of 0.73. **B)** Similarly no difference was found between the ROC curves based on Study at the OTU level.
 The overall mean of the AUCs were slightly higher overall than the genus level 0.76 but the range was greater going from 0.59 to 1.

+**Figure 5: Overall Accuracy of Each Study to Predict Non-Obese and Obese Individuals based on that Study's Classification Variables** Overall there is no significant difference between the studes in mean accuracy.
+Additionally, the accuracy for each study group to predict Non-Obese and Obese individuals was relatively low.

-**Figure 5: Summary of Power and Sample Size Simulations for Shannon Diversity for Non-obese versus Obese**  P-values listed in the legend represent the outcome of a wilcoxson rank sum test between non-obese and obese for each specific data set.  **A)** The dotted lines represent the actual effect size for each specific study.  **B)** The dotted lines represent the needed n to achieve an 80% power with the actual study effect size.
+**Figure 6: Summary of Power and Sample Size Simulations for Shannon Diversity for Non-obese versus Obese**  P-values listed in the legend represent the outcome of a wilcoxson rank sum test between non-obese and obese for each specific data set.  **A)** The dotted lines represent the actual effect size for each specific study.  **B)** The dotted lines represent the needed n to achieve an 80% power with the actual study effect size.

-**Figure 6.
+**Figure 7.
 Summary of Power and Sample Size Simulations for Bacteroidetes/Firmicutes Ratio for Non-obese versus Obese**  P-values listed in the legend represent the outcome of a wilcoxson rank sum test between non-obese and obese for each specific data set.  **A)** The dotted lines represent the actual effect size for each specific study.  **B)** The dotted lines represent the needed n to achieve an 80% power with the actual study effect size.

 *******
 ##### References: